jimmysong/programmingblockchain/content/posts/intro.md

 class = "post first"
 +++

 Learn the ins and outs of blockchain development in this interactive 2-day seminar.
-Programmers will learn the details of how Bitcoin works including live coding challenges to sharpen their skills.
-They will learn:
+You will learn the details of how Bitcoin works including live coding challenges to sharpen their skills.
+You will learn:

   * Finite Fields
   * Elliptic Curves